cerjey13/rifa/README.md

 ## 🔑 Environment Variables (example)

-These names are examples—adjust to your actual config.
+These values are examples, adjust to your actual config.

 #### Backend